matrixji/nebula-studio-helm/README.md

 # Nebula Graph Studio Helm Chart

+**Note: Thie repository is NOT NEEDED ANY MORE, the chart is merged into: [vesoft-inc/nebula-studio](https://github.com/vesoft-inc/nebula-studio)**

 ## Introduction
 This chart bootstraps Nebula Graph Studio deployment on a Kubernetes cluster using the Helm.